robisim74/AngularSPAWebAPI/EXPLANATION.md

 public class ValuesController : Controller
 ...
 ```
-Recall: when we have defined our _APIResource_, we have included the user claim _role_ to allow the user to access the resources.
+When we have defined our _APIResource_, we have included the user claim _role_ to allow the user to access the resources.

 Finally, we set the startup on the entry point of the client application:
 ```C#